raphael-group/CalicoST/README.md

 * eagledir: the path to Eagle2 directory
 * region_vcf: the path to the downloaded SNP panel.
 * phasing_panel: the path to the downloaded and unzipped phasing panel.
-* hgtable_file, filtergenelist_file, filterregion_file, outputdir: the path to the corresponding files in the downloaded google drive folder.
+* spaceranger_dir, geneticmap_file, hgtable_file, filtergenelist_file, filterregion_file, outputdir: the path to the corresponding files in the downloaded google drive folder.

 NOTE: You should set the outputdir the same as the downloaded google drive folder to run on this specific example.